IzaanQaiser/thinkback-ai/AI_TRAINING_GUIDE.md

 ## Conclusion

-The Thinkback.ai system is well-positioned for AI training with its current prompt engineering approach.
+The Thinkback system is well-positioned for AI training with its current prompt engineering approach.
 The newly added feedback system provides a foundation for continuous improvement.
 For the best results, start with the feedback collection and gradually implement more advanced training methods as you gather data and understand your users' needs.

 The combination of prompt engineering, user feedback, and potentially RAG or fine-tuning will create a highly effective and personalized AI classification system.